netdata/netdata/docs/cloud/alerts-configuration-manager.md

 - Alert Configuration Manager will open up with the `default` thresholds.
 Modify the configuration as required and the alert definition on the right will be updated dynamically.
 ![Alert Configuration Modal](https://github.com/netdata/netdata/assets/96257330/ce39ae64-2ffe-4576-8c92-b7918bb8c91c)

-- If you want more fine grained control or access to more advanced settings, enable `Show advanced`
+- If you want more fine-grained control or access to more advanced settings, enable `Show advanced`
 ![Advance Options](https://github.com/netdata/netdata/assets/96257330/b409b31b-6dc7-484c-a2a4-4e5e471d029b)

 - Copy the alert definition that is generated in the code box and add it to an existing [health configuration file](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#edit-health-configuration-files) or a new custom file under `<path to netdata install>/etc/netdata/health.d/` on a `Parent Agent` or a `Standalone Child Agent`.